MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/4-interference-and-entanglement-in-quantum-computing.md

 Until now, we only have been using superpositions with real positive amplitudes.
 You might be wondering, why not use directly the probabilities to represent the superposition?
-Well, this is one of the main ingredients that makes quantum computing work.
+Well, this aspect is one of the main ingredients that makes quantum computing work.
 Let's explain it.

 ## Waves of probabilities

 The term *wave function* might be familiar to you (in fact, the `DumpMachine` function we just used names the quantum state as "wave function").
-Physicist often use this term as a synonym to design the quantum state of a system.
+Physicists often use this term as a synonym to design the quantum state of a system.
 This is because the Schrödinger equation that we introduced at the beginning of this module has the same mathematical structure as classical wave equations.